What is probably my favorite “paper”, The Wall Street Journal, published an article on Sunday titled, “Get Real With Your House Price”.

 5) You’ve cut the price, but not enough

 Here lies a tricky question.
 When a price cut becomes necessary, how much do you cut?
 I have seen, and you can’t make this up folks, price cuts of $1 a day, every day.
 Why would someone do something so ludicrous?
 To game the system.
 Agents can set up MLS notices for changes in property.
 Repeated miniscule price reductions serve no purpose other than to artificially get a listing on the “freshly revised” hot sheet.
+Click here to check your home’s current and realistic worth in the financial and real estate market.

 The amount to cut is a fine balance between the needs of the sellers to net an amount, the speed at which they need to sell, and the perception of the market as to the value of the home.